Stratford, London: Bow Bridge

-For Frenssh of Parys was to hire unknowe.

-It eventually became known simply as Bow, while over time the eastern Stratford lost its "Langthorne" suffix.
+The western Stratford then become suffixed by "-atte-Bow" (at the Bow), eventually became known simply as Bow, while over time the eastern Stratford lost its "Langthorne" suffix.

 The bridge was repaired and upgraded many times over the centuries until eventually demolished and replaced in the 19th century.

 Stratford Langthorne Abbey

 In 1135 the Cistercian Order founded Stratford Langthorne Abbey, also known as West Ham Abbey.
 This became one of the largest and most wealthy monasteries in England, owning 1500 acres in the immediate area and 20 manors throughout Essex.

 The Abbey lay between the Channelsea River and Marsh Lane (Manor Road).
-Nothing visible remains on the site, as after it dissolution by Henry VIII in 1538, local landowners took away much of the stone for their own buildings and the land was subsequently urbanised.
+Nothing visible remains on the site, as after its dissolution by Henry VIII in 1538, local landowners took away much of the stone for their own buildings and the land was subsequently urbanised.

 A stone window and a carving featuring skulls – thought to have been over the door to the charnel house – remain in All Saints Church, West Ham (dating from about 1180).
 The Great Gate of the abbey survived in Baker's Row until 1825.

 The doorway to the Old Court House, in Tramway Avenue (Stratford), displays the Abbey's coat of arms.
 The chevrons from this device, originally from the arms of the Mountfitchet family, together with an abbot's crozier were incorporated into the arms of the former County Borough of West Ham in 1887.
 The new London Borough of Newham adopted the same arms in 1965.